 - 2 bay leaves

-- 1 cup no salt-added vegetable broth
+- 1 cup reduced-sodium vegetable broth

 - 2.5 cups peeled and cubed butternut squash (or sub in frozen diced butternut squash)